oldcomputerjunk/oldcomputerjunk.github.io/_posts/2022-11-12-cheap-smart-speaker-teardown-part1.markdown

 The device was manufactured in 2017, which explains the sale price, and perhaps there is a good chance of some legacy security vulnerabilities which may prove useful in the future.

-# Part 1 - Physical Teardown
+# Part 1 - Physical Teardown & Photo Essay

 This looks like a not-completely-rubbish product on the outside, it would not look out of place in a high brand department store rather than the cheap stuff you find at Aldi or Kmart.
 It supports Home Assistant for issuing commands, and Chrome Cast, and can also operate as a plain old bluetooth speaker.
 Made in China of course.